dsundquist/gotestserver/README.md

 * Add more to the client side, this is still up in the air what will happen here.
 * Read from a config.yaml file [SPF13 - Viper](https://github.com/spf13/viper)
 * Write debugging to a file
-* We should rename this <- thinking about calling this gotestserver, bought gotestserver.com

 * Document:
   * mTLS